PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 -Converted the grade system to a 17-tier one.\
 -Noteskins now affect players 1-8, added Judgment Font and Hold Judgment customization options.\
 -The Full Combo animation is no longer unused.\
+-The animation for the PERFECT judgment being 3 frames caused a bunch of problems in NotITG as well as compatibility with other judgment fonts, so it is changed to just the cyan-white PERFECT with different diffuse colors.
+It doesn't look accurate anymore, but it still sorta works.\
 -Toasties now use cropping instead of masking to avoid messing with the playfields.
 They will not show up in modfiles.
 The Toasties in 2-player modes now appear behind the playfield of the corresponding player.\
 -Finished Edit Mode's UI.\
 -Modern resolution settings are added.
 Elements are now made to *mostly* support other screen ratios that can be picked via the in-theme options.\